 “OK,” said Charlie.
 He reached out and squeezed my hand.
 “I gotta get home.”

 “Alright,” I leaned in and he let me give him another peck on the cheek.
 He flashed me a bashful smile and then quickly ran off like a frightened rabbit.

-Things hadn’t gone exactly as planned but it was a start.
+Things hadn’t gone exactly as planned, but it was a start.
 He didn’t hit me when I kissed him or anything.
 Speaking of which, I can’t believe I kissed him!
-I’d planned to talk things out but he kept interrupting me and I don’t know, kissing him felt like the quickest way to get my point across.
-Kissing him wasn’t any different physically then kissing a girl but I felt more emotion from it then any kiss I’ve had before.
+I’d planned to talk things out, but he kept interrupting me and I don’t know, kissing him felt like the quickest way to get my point across.
+Kissing him wasn’t any different physically then kissing a girl, but I felt more emotion from it than any kiss I’ve had before.